-- (M) For any site plan that includes proposed manufacturing or industrial uses: - i.
-The type of raw materials, waste products, and other by-products associated with the process. - ii.
-The identity of all chemicals and solids to be discharged into the sewage system. - iii.
-The type and amount of traffic expected to be generated by the operation. - iv.
-The proposed hours of operation. - v.
-The proposed architectural design (graphic or narrative) of all structures. - (N) Citizen Participation Plan or "CCP" (please refer to the Department for a CPP brochure) Citizen Participation meetings are held once, prior to initial project submittal.
-Citizen Participation Plans are not required for Plot Plans. - 2.
-PREVIEW LIST ITEMS - (A) Scale 1 inch = 100 feet or greater detail.
+- (A) Scale -1 inch = 100 feet or greater detail.
 The Planning Director may authorize the use of a different scale or not require a scale drawing, if, in the Director's opinion, the information shown on the plat can be presented with equal clarity by the use of a different scale or drawing. - (B) North arrow - (C) Vicinity map, with site location clearly marked. - (D) Title Block that includes: - i.
 Names of owners of record and where applicable, names of developer, architect, surveyor, planner, and/or engineer - ii.
 Location by Street Address, Election District, County and State - iii.
-Date of plan and all revisions - (E) Names of adjoining property owners with Liber and Folio or name, recording reference, and lot numbers of adjoining recorded subdivision. - (F) Property boundaries. - (G) Where applicable, the Critical Area boundary and minimum 100-foot buffer; Stream Protection Corridor; Habitat Protection Area; Forest Stand Delineation; 100-year floodplain boundary and flood elevation. - (H) Existing features, whether natural or manmade, that may influence the design of the project including but not limited to the following: - i.
+Date of plan and all revisions - (E) Names of adjoining property owners with Liber and Folio or name, recording reference, and lot numbers of adjoining recorded subdivision. - (F) Property boundaries. - (G) Where applicable, the Critical Area boundary and minimum 100 foot buffer; any required Buffers; Stream Protection Corridor; Habitat Protection Area; Forest Stand Delineation; 100-year floodplain boundary and flood elevation. - (H) Existing features, whether natural or manmade, that may influence the design of the project including but not limited to the following: - i.
 Natural features to be preserved in accordance with these regulations - ii.
 Slopes in excess of 15% separate from those in excess of 25%